JeremyOne/Stranger-Automation/README.md

 See an example of the lights running here: [YouTube - Stranger Automation](https://www.youtube.com/watch?v=LgupRClw0yk)

 ## Required Equipment
-1x esp8266 microcontroller, any variation supported by [ESP8266-Arduino](https://github.com/esp8266/Arduino/), and any cables needed for flashing/programming
+1x esp8266 microcontroller, any version supported by [ESP8266-Arduino](https://github.com/esp8266/Arduino/), and any cables needed for flashing/programming, and 2 free pins.

 1x 433mhz receiver - generic, any version that can work with 3.3v logic [Sparkfun](https://www.sparkfun.com/products/10532), similar can be found on Amazon and ebay